openstack-archive/fuel-astute/docs/pages/0010-attribute_list.rst

 **Scheme:**     [<hostname1>=>IP1,<hostname2>=>IP2 ... ]

-**Description:** Array of hashes of controllers hostnames and IP addresses for Swift
+**Description:** Array of hashes of controllers hostnames and IP addresses for Swift.

 **FUEL way:**   **NOT USED**